WebizenAI/beaker-new-dev/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Core Features

+- **Decentralized Identity**: Utilizes ADP (Authenticated Data Protocol) and WebID for decentralized identity and call verification.
+- **Native Crypto Wallet**: Integrates a native Cashtab wallet for eCash (XEC) and SLP token management, enabling micro-transactions and obligation cost tracking.
+- **Advanced Security**: A comprehensive security module implementing SPHINCS+, ECDSA, RSA, AES, and Ed25519 for robust data protection.
+- **P2P Communication**: Leverages WebTorrent, GUN.eco, and WebRTC for decentralized data transfer and real-time communication.
+- **Semantic Data**: Built on a foundation of RDF, Quadstore, and versioned ontologies for structured, interoperable data.
+- **AI-Powered Accessibility**: Features Chatterbox TTS for advanced, multilingual text-to-speech capabilities.
+- **Extensible API**: A secure, WebSocket-based Webizen API allows for modular extensions and integrations.
+- **Cross-Platform**: Delivered as an Electron desktop app, a WebExtension, and a React Native mobile app.

 ## Project Structure

 This repository uses a monorepo-like structure with two `package.json` files, which is inherited from the original Beaker Browser architecture:

 -   **`scripts/package.json`**: Contains development dependencies (`devDependencies`) and scripts for building, running, and testing the application.
 All development commands should be run from the `scripts/` directory.
 -   **`app/package.json`**: Contains application dependencies (`dependencies`) that will be packaged with the final builds (Electron, React Native).
+-   **`modules/`**: Core application logic, separated by feature (e.g., `access`, `security`, `cashtab`).
+-   **`services/`**: Shared services used across modules (e.g., `quadstore`, `crypto`, `webizen-api`).
+-   **`ontologies/`**: Versioned RDF schemas that define the application's data structures.
+-   **`platforms/`**: Platform-specific entry points and configurations for Electron and React Native.

 This separation is necessary because native Node.js modules need to be compiled against different runtimes: `devDependencies` against your local Node.js version, and `dependencies` against the Electron runtime.